nafizjiwa/REDUX-INTRO-STORE-SET-UP/README.md

  1st
     --store.js--
-     import { configureStore } from '@reduxjs/toolkit'        --> Import function configureStore to setup store
+     import { configureStore } from '@reduxjs/toolkit'        --> 1st Import function configureStore to setup store

  2nd
     --store.js--
-     import { configureStore } from '@reduxjs/toolkit'
+     import { configureStore } from '@reduxjs/

-     const store = configureStore({ })                         --> Define constant store
+     const store = configureStore({ })                         --> 2nd Define constant store

  3rd
      --store.js--
      import { configureStore } from '@reduxjs/toolkit'

      const store = configureStore({
-         reducer: {                                           --> Define a reducer to manage all reducers
+         reducer: {                                           --> 3rd Define a reducer to manage all reducers
-         todos: todoReducer,                                  --> Add a reducer to call },
+         todos: todoReducer,                                  --> then Add a reducer to call },
          });
+ 4th

-     export default store;                                    --> Export the store to use in the Provider component app above
+     export default store;                                    --> 4th Export the store to use in the Provider component app above

 ## SUMMARY